 In business, we admire those who break the rules.
 In our social lives we admire those who ‘break the norms’ to have fun.
 In entertainment, we want our actors and singers to be rebels, in sports we like our tattooed players with ‘fighting spirit’.
 For those described, once again, their belligerence served them well in competition.
 But our admiration of them has allowed their culture to migrate into our lives, ignoring a commitment of civility to our neighbor.

-The last twenty-to thirty years of music has put belligerence into our ears.
+The last twenty to thirty years of music has put belligerence into our ears.
 What is more belligerent than Hip Hop music?
 Hip Hop is the most potent dose of belligerence poison being consumed.
 Do not leave out Heavy Metal/Speed Metal.
-The favorite music of our youth and young promotes the nastiness we complain is all around us.
+The favorite music of our youth and young promotes the nastiness that we complain is all around us.

 That belligerence means never losing.
 Ever.
 Never accept defeat.
 The US Army values include that phrase.
 Well, isn’t that what caused Hiroshima and Nagasaki, the Japanese refusal to accept defeat?
 Is that why street violence has gotten worse–because no one admits defeat?
 What used to be rare fistfights between two men has evolved to regular public altercations “taking it there”.
 I saw an outbreak of this recently, and even after a young man knocked another out cold, he felt the need to kick the unconscious man in the head twice.
 Belligerence.